A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: LAA categorization pipeline

-In what follows, we describe our LAA data, provide theoretical background on elastic shape analysis (ESA), and detail our computational approach for clustering the LAA geometries.
+In what follows, we describe the data used in this article, provide theoretical background on elastic shape analysis (ESA), and detail our computational approach for clustering the LAA meshes.

-\subsection{Data Description and Preparation}
+\subsection{Data description and preparation}

+A dataset of 20 de-identified, contrast-enhanced computed tomography (CT) scans of AF patients was used in this study.
+These images were collected from the Johns Hopkins Hospital (JHH) AF ablation registry from 2014 to 2022.
+The patients have drug-refractory AF and were documented to have undergone catheter ablation.
+CT images were acquired using a commercially available 320-detector CT scanner (Acquilion ONE, Canon Medical Systems) at JHH.
+This study complies with all relevant ethical regulations and was approved by the Johns Hopkins Medicine Institutional Review Boards (JHM IRBs).
+We excluded patients with left atrial appendage occlusion and poor CT quality in this study.

-A dataset of 20 de-identified contrast-enhanced computed tomography (CT) scans of AF patients was used in this study.
-We adapted a deep learning model to automate LA segmentations on the CT scans~\cite{lefebvre2022lassnet}.
+We adapted our in-house deep learning model to automate left atrium (LA) segmentation on the CT scans~\cite{lefebvre2022lassnet}.
 The model has a cascade structure, where a region of interest is first cropped and followed by a convolutional neural network (CNN) that performs segmentation on the cropped area.
-All CNN-segmented scans were examined manually by an imaging expert ***** for quality check.
-From the LA segmentations, we isolated the LAA from the LA chamber using \texttt{Paraview}'s clip tool, such that the ostium was orthogonal to the initial protrusion of the appendage from the main body of the chamber, based on the LAA segmentation approach in \cite{schluchter2019vascular}.
+All CNN-segmented scans were examined manually by a medical imaging expert for quality check.
+From the LA segmentations, we isolated the LAA from the LA chamber using \texttt{Paraview}'s clip tool, such that the ostium (selected to be aligned with the Coumadin ridge) was orthogonal to the initial protrusion of the appendage from the main body of the chamber, based on the LAA segmentation approach in \cite{schluchter2019vascular}.
 We then re-meshed the clipped LAA to yield the fully pre-processed geometry for shape analysis, see Figure~\ref{fig:LA-seg}.

-\subsection{Elastic Shape Analysis}
+\subsection{Elastic shape analysis}